 Inventory Valuation Adjustments.
-Inventory valuation reserve adjustments were recorded for the inventory associated with Sunoco Logistics' crude oil, NGLs and refined products inventories and our retail marketing operations as a result of commodity price changes between periods.
+Inventory valuation reserve adjustments were recorded for the inventory associated with Sunoco Logistics' crude oil, NGLs and refined products inventories as a result of commodity price changes during the respective periods.
+The three and six months ended June 30, 2015 also reflected \$57 million and \$64 million related to our retail marketing operations prior to our deconsolidation of these operations.